irelandlife/irelandlife.github.io/README.md

 # irelandlife.github.io
 Project Website

 This is my first real official website.
-Coudln't have done it alone.
+Couldn't have done it alone.